kapouer/domt/README.md

 ```

 Where context contains {
-  node: the node where the value is being merged,
+  node: the documentFragment (or the only child node of it) being merged,
   parent: the parent where the node will be inserted by default,
   path: array of path components,
   index: current index in array of path,